jhpyle/docassemble/_docs/documents.md

 tab bar, set `include download tab` to `False`.

 {% include side-by-side.html demo="attachment-notice" %}

+To omit the descriptions of what each file type means, set `describe file types` to `False`.

+{% include side-by-side.html demo="describe-file-types" %}

 To omit all of the attachment display except for the "Email these documents" and/or the "Download all documents as a ZIP file" boxes,